 8 Rooftop Photoshoot Ideas (That Are Safe for Everyone!)

-But first, a little history on rooftopping…
+But first, let’s delve into a little history on rooftopping…

 The Origin of Rooftopping and the Next Generation